California Medical Facility (CMF)

 - Inmate Money Orders: P.O.
 Box 2500, Vacaville, CA 95696-2500

-- Vocational: PIA Janitorial, Office Services and Related Technologies and Computer literacy.
-Students can receive Internet Computing Core Certification/Microsoft Digital Literacy Certification, and Microsoft Office Specialist Certification.
+- Career Technical Education: Computer and Related Technology.
+Students can receive Microsoft Digital Literacy and Microsoft Office Specialist Certification.

 - Academic: Adult Basic Education, GED Prep, High School Equivalency Test (HiSET) Prep, and Voluntary Education Program (VEP), College Program (face to face) through Solano Community College, Distance Learning through Coastline Community College, Lassen Community College, Ohio State University, and California Coast University.
 A Computer Lab is also available as well as a Computer-Based GED Exam Center and an On-Line CTE Testing Lab.